BitBoxSwiss/bitbox-base/docs/os/armbian-build.md

 * Docker ([download](https://www.docker.com/get-started)), version >= 18.06.3-ce

 All sources and build scripts are contained in this repository, which needs to be cloned locally.
 The following commands are executed in the command line, either the Linux terminal or Windows PowerShell.

 In Linux you can directly run `make`, while in Windows PowerShell you need to run the build script directly with `sh`.
 In the following instructions, Windows users just replace `make` with `sh .\build.sh`.

-* Clone the BitBox Base repository to a local directory.
+* Clone the BitBoxBase repository to a local directory.
   ```bash
   git clone https://github.com/digitalbitbox/bitbox-base.git
   cd bitbox-base/armbian